RAIGN: When It's All Over EP (2016–2017)

 On 31 March 2016 Raign announced that her second EP When It's All Over would be released on 14 April 2016 and the lead single would premiere on The Vampire Diaries on 1 April.
+The EP also included an acoustic version of Don’t Let Me Go, which was featured on season 7 of American TV show Pretty Little Liars and the official trailer for the video game Snowrunner.
+Later that year she co-wrote and performed vocals on "Dark Lights", a single by UK Drum ‘n’ Bass DJ Dimension, which was played heavily on BBC Radio 1.

 Born Again EP (2018)

-On January 19, 2018, RAIGN announced via social media that her third EP Born Again would be released on January 26 via Millionaire London Records and would feature four new songs produced with film soundtracks in mind, including an orchestral remake of "One Thing Leads to Another", originally recorded by the Fixx.
+On January 19, 2018, RAIGN announced via social media that her third EP Born Again would be released on January 26 via Millionaire London Records and would feature four new songs produced with film soundtracks in mind, including an orchestral remake of "One Thing Leads to Another", originally recorded by the Fixx and an orchestral mix of "Empire Of Our Own".

 "Out of Time" (2018)

-"Out of Time" was released on 10 August 2018 and premiered by Clash magazine.
-"It's about having a feeling inside that you can do something magical, but you have to move fast or the magic moment will go and if you don't do it now, you'll always regret it.
+Her single "Out of Time" was released on 10 August 2018 and premiered in Clash magazine.
+It was released as the lead single for her upcoming studio album.
+RAIGN said that the song was about "having a feeling inside that you can do something magical, but you have to move fast or the magic moment will go and if you don't do it now, you'll always regret it.
 Personal alchemy."

-SIGN (2018-2019) and singles
+Debut album SIGN and other singles (2018–2019)

-Raign's debut full-length album Sign (stylized as SIGN) was released on September 6, 2018, and two singles were released "Who Are You" and "Now I Can Fly", which premier on the TV shows Legacies and Grey's Anatomy and on the trailer for the netflix original movie Tall Girl.
-The album features orchestral performances, "charged vocal performances", as well as "dark, bass synth" and songs influenced by Dance music.
+RAIGN's debut full-length album SIGN was released on September 6, 2018, and two singles were released "Who Are You" and "Now I Can Fly", which premiered on the TV shows Legacies and Grey's Anatomy and on the trailer for the Netflix original movie Tall Girl.
+The album features orchestral tracks with, "dark, bass synth" as well as songs influenced by electronic Dance music and includes the track "to Heaven Alone", written with French house DJ Fred Faulke.
 Gig Soup described the album as "Pop romanticism".
-Rabin states SIGN is "a life’s work coming together."
-With some of the songs being written over the course of five years and describes the lyrics for this album as sometimes having "multiple meanings."
-RAIGN co-produced much of the record and decided to record the tracks "the old-fashioned way," recording musicians live in a studio.
+Rabin said that SIGN represented "a life’s work coming together", with the songs having been written over the course of five years.
+She described the album's lyrics as sometimes having "multiple meanings".
+RAIGN co-produced many of the tracks along with British record producer, Robbie Lamond, and decided to record the tracks "the old-fashioned way," recording musicians live in a studio.
+In June 2019, Rabin announced via social media the release of her next single, "Walls".